4 Upcoming Dividend Increases

 Summary

-- I focus on companies with consistent dividend increases, indicating strong financial health and stability, to provide both income and total returns for investors.
+- I focus on dividend increases by quality companies, as they indicate strong financial health and stability, providing both income and total returns for investors.

-- My investment strategy involves buying, holding, and adding to positions in companies that pay increasing dividends and outperform relevant benchmarks.
+- My list combines data from the “U.S. Dividend Champions” spreadsheet and NASDAQ, highlighting companies with at least 5 years of dividend growth history.

-- I use data from the “U.S. Dividend Champions” spreadsheet and NASDAQ to track companies with at least 5 years of dividend growth history.
+- I compare companies against the Schwab U.S. Dividend Equity ETF and only invest in stocks that significantly outperform this benchmark.

-- I compare potential investments against the Schwab U.S. Dividend Equity ETF and only consider companies that significantly outperform this benchmark.
+- I recently trimmed my portfolio to 25 holdings, keeping AAPL while removing WINA and POOL to maintain a manageable investment strategy.

-Analyst’s Disclosure: I/we have no stock, option or similar derivative position in any of the companies mentioned, and no plans to initiate any such positions within the next 72 hours.
+Analyst’s Disclosure: I/we have a beneficial long position in the shares of AAPL either through stock ownership, options, or other derivatives.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

 Seeking Alpha's Disclosure: Past performance is no guarantee of future results.
 No recommendation or advice is being given as to whether any investment is suitable for a particular investor.
 Any views or opinions expressed above may not reflect those of Seeking Alpha as a whole.
 Seeking Alpha is not a licensed securities dealer, broker or US investment adviser or investment bank.
 Our analysts are third party authors that include both professional investors and individual investors who may not be licensed or certified by any institute or regulatory body.